Author – Leah Guggenmos

 In the morning, we found that the Rough Trail trailhead at Martin’s Fork is less than 10 minutes away from Bear Run by car.
 We started around noon, and meandered across the 13 bridges all the way up to the “Daniel Boone Hut”, where it’s thought that Boone himself may have lived for a short time.
 The area also hosts a patch of protected and endangered white-haired goldenrod, which is found only in this small area of the Red River Gorge.
 Looking for something short, we only went out and back, but this trail is as long as you want it to be, and connects to many others in the Daniel Boone National Forest.
 There is a ton to see only a short drive away!

-Because we only got to stay one night, we only get to give the firepit and whirlpool tub an honorable mention.
-Though we didn’t get to experience either firsthand, the whirlpool tub looked absolutely heavenly, and we found lots of comfortable outdoor chairs for the firepit that were calling to us.
+Because we only got to stay one night, we only get to give the firepit and charcoal grill an honorable mention.
+Though we didn’t get to experience either firsthand, the large fire pit surrounded with Adirondack chairs and the area to grill with a picnic table for outdoor dining were calling to us.
 Just a few things to look forward to during our inevitable future stay at the beautiful Bear Run cabin.